ghidora77/GEE_Labs_Website/docs/Lab_04.md

 Specify the bands of the Landsat composite to be used as predictors (i.e. the elements of **p**):

 Now that all the input data is ready, we can build the shell of our linear regression equation.
-It's customary to include a constant term in linear regression to make it the [best linear unbiased estimator](https://en.wikipedia.org/wiki/Gauss–Markov_theorem).
+It's customary to include a constant term in linear regression to make it the best linear unbiased estimator [(Gauss-Markov)](https://en.wikipedia.org/wiki/Gauss–Markov_theorem).
 Stack a constant, the predictor variables and the 'Percent Tree Cover' Image as the variable `trainingImage`, representing known *g*: If you print `trainingImage` to the console, you will see that the format of the data that we have follows the typical equation for linear regression.

 $$y = \beta_0 + \beta_1X_1 + ... + \beta_nX_n + \epsilon$$